hannah6192/object-iteration-pratice/README.md

 ### Bonus
-Modify one of the for... in loops and print out each hobbie inside of the array.
+Modify one of the for... of loops and print out each hobbie inside of the array.